lockedata/learn/README.md

 1. Open the project in Rstudio and run `devtools::install()`

 2.  **Add new content**, typically in the form of a new `.Rmd` file and associated media (most often images).

     Regular posts such as practicals, tutorials, and case studies are stored in `content/post/`.
+They can be created via the use of `learnr::create_post`, e.g.

+    ```r
+    create_post(title = "An overview of incidence plotting",
+              slug = "incidence-plotting",
+              author = "Steph Locke",
+              category = "practicals")
+    ```

     Other content which is not rendered as typical html reports such as lecture slides can be stored in `static`.

 3.  **Generate content** by running `learn::render_new_rmds_to_md()` to build the `.md` files and associated graphics.